 - ANTH 690 Thesis (6 units)

 Students are guided through the process of thesis development and writing throughout the MA program.
 Students must enroll in 6 units of Anth 690 before receiving the MA degree.
 Students first enroll in Anth 690 during their final semester in the program (fulltime semester 3, part-time semester 6).
 During that semester, students are expected to present thesis sections for committee evaluation.
 Students will generally have already begun/completed their thesis research by this time.
 Students who have not completed their thesis research when first enrolled in Anth 690 will be expected to make committee-approved progress toward that end and submit initial chapters (i.e. introduction, background, methods) during the semester.
 Students who do not expect to complete their thesis during the final program semester should sign up for fewer than 6 units of Anth 690 so that they can enroll in thesis units during following semesters (to maintain university continuous enrollment requirements); in general, no more than two additional semesters will be allowed for thesis completion.
-An in-person/Skype oral defense of the thesis is required before or directly after final written thesis submission.
+An in-person/Skype oral defense of the thesis is required before final written thesis submission to HSU.
 Additional information on thesis requirements is provided on the Information for Current Students page.